 b) If your research project involves human subjects, laboratory animals, or recombinant DNA contact:

 - Internal Review Board for Research involving Human Subjects (IRB)

 - Institutional Animal Care and Use Committee (IACUC)

 c) The Principal Investigator (PI) Debarment Certification Form is also required for the PI and all paid participants on any Federal or State grant.

-d) The Principal Investigator Conflict of Interest/Disclosure of Significant Financial Interest form is also required - IF you checked the second box on the External Grant Clearance/Notification Form.
+d) The Principal Investigator Conflict of Interest/Disclosure of Significant Financial Interest form is also sometimes required.

 9) Send our office one complete copy of each proposal, including budget, for our files.

 10) When the grant is awarded: